Free Zone company in Dubai · How to choose

 Does a Free Zone allow residence visas?

 Yes.
 Most Free Zones allow visa applications linked to the company for the investor, partners and employees.
-The number depends on the office type and package selected.
+The number depends on the office type: up to 3 visas with a flexi desk, more with a physical office.

 Can I trade with mainland clients from a Free Zone?

-Yes, but with certain conditions.
-Invoicing mainland clients usually requires a local distributor or specific structures, depending on the activity and the zone.
+Yes, but with conditions.
+Invoicing mainland clients usually requires a local distributor or specific structures depending on the activity and the zone.
+Non-qualifying income is taxed at the 9% federal rate.

 Verified reviews